 - This was the quietest blender I tested!
 It's a muted, lower-volume hum compared to the noise of some blender motors.
 This was an unexpected perk that I really appreciated (high five to any other moms out there trying to cook quietly during nap time!).

-- Like the NutriBullet, the Beast has a smaller container.
+- Like the NutriBullet, the Beast is a little blender and therefore has a smaller container.
 It makes it really easy to take your smoothies or drinks on the go.
 And both containers come with lids so you can easily store what you make in them.
-There is even a lid option with a mouth piece so you can drink from it on the go.
+There are even to-go lids with a mouth piece so you can drink from it on the go.
 And the mouth piece has a handle.
 Very HANDY! 😉

 - Perfect for: Drinks!
 Green Juice in a Blender, Blender Immunity-Boosting Ginger Turmeric Drink, or Blender Hot Chocolate are all awesome options.
 I especially love the smaller attachment for hummus, sauces and dressings, or pesto.